KitchiHerbst/Progressive_Overload/OURREADME.md

 <!-- Stretch goals -->
-user is able to set goals
-share progress with another user get recommended weight for a lift
+user is able to update workouttypes and lifts user is able to set goals share progress with another user get recommended weight for a lift